platformsh/platformsh-docs/sites/friday/src/get-started/stacks/laravel/laravel-horizon.md

 {{< /note >}}

 As any other container, the resources of the Horizon container can be customized.
-Head to the Configure resources panel of the Upsun console and change the resources as needed:
+Head to the Configure resources panel of the {{% vendor/name %}} console and change the resources as needed:

 ![Laravel Horizon Dashboard](/images/guides/laravel/horizon-resources.png "0.5")